dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 Cache is the hardware implemention of a [map](http://en.wikipedia.org/wiki/Associative_array)(a cache can be regarded as a subset of the main memory)  when hash table is the software implementation of it.

-By thinking caches as software hash tables, many concepts about cache can be illustrated in the context of data structure manipulation(in high level languages) instead of  the context of binary operations.
+By thinking caches as software hash tables, many concepts about cache can be illustrated in the context of data structure manipulation(in high level languages) instead of  the context of signal-level operations.

 ### Preliminaries